python/cpython/Doc/reference/executionmodel.rst

    Annotation scopes were introduced in Python 3.12 as part of :pep:`695`.

 .. versionchanged:: 3.13
-   Annotation scopes are now also used for type parameter defaults, as introduced by :pep:`696`.
+   Annotation scopes are also used for type parameter defaults, as introduced by :pep:`696`.

 .. _lazy-evaluation: